Notify me

 Whether an element of a watch is decorative depends on if it’s fundamental to what the watch is, or if it is an additional element, with there being degrees of how decorative an element of a watch is.
 Of course, a judgment on what a watch really “is” as a whole, is, to some extent at least, a matter of personal opinion.

-Art Has Special Focus
+Art has Special Focus

 . . . it presents something as being worthy of unusual attention, unlike most of the experience of everyday life.